 Nose: A term used for the general smell or aroma of a wine.

-Oak: The term used to describe the flavor of wines that have been aged in small oak barrels.
-This includes creamy body, caramel, nutmeg, vanilla and smoky or toasted flavors
+Oak: The term used to describe the smells and flavors found in wines that have been aged in small oak barrels.

 Oxidized: A wine that has experienced to much exposure to oxidation, considered faulty, and may exhibit sherry-like odors.

 Rosé: A type of wine that incorporates some of the color from the grape skins, but not enough to qualify it as a red wine.
 Rosé wine is generally a distinctive pale red color and most often produced using black-skinned grapes that are crushed and the skins allowed to remain in contact with the juice for only a short period, typically one to three days, then pressed, and the skins discarded.
 (In traditional red wine making the skins are left in contact throughout the fermentation process.)